 Located to the south of the Côte d’Azur and to the west of Italy, Corsica is renowned for its magnificently diverse landscapes, charming port towns and shrewd ability to avoid the trappings of tourism.
-Read on to find out five reasons why you should visit the Mediterranean hideaway on a private yacht charter.
+Read on to find out five reasons why you should visit this Mediterranean hideaway on a private yacht charter.

 Teetering atop creamy limestone cliffs, which plunge down into vivid blue waters, Bonifacio is a sight best enjoyed from the sea.
 Enjoying an isolated location on Corsica’s southern tip, the ancient fortress town draws an international yachting crowd to its glittering marina every summer.

 Restaurants, shops and bars line the elegant quay while, up above, the old town’s maze of narrow streets are flanked by tall citadel walls.
 Sun-bleached houses, charming chapels and a cemetery make this Haute Ville, or Upper City, an atmospheric place to wander.

 Just eight miles from Sardinia, Bonifacio has a distinctly Italianate feel.
 It retains Renaissance features found only here, and inhabitants have their own dialect based on Ligurian, a legacy that dates back to the 12th century when the town was Genoa’s first Corsican stronghold.